-The stratum of rounded quartz is about two feet thick, and is succeeded by pipe-clay, intermixed with quartz gravel, to a depth of eighteen feet.
-Here another stratum of quartz gravel is met with, perfectly water-worn and rounded to the size of a twelve-pound shot.

-In this stratum the gold was of increased size, and some pieces were discovered as large as small-grains of rice; but no greater depth was attained at the time of writing than to this stratum, viz., eighteen feet from the surface.
+The stratum of rounded quartz is about two feet thick, and is succeeded by pipeclay, intermixed with quartz gravel, to a depth of eighteen feet.
+Here another stratum of quartz gravel is met with perfectly water-worn, and rounded to the size of a twelve-pound shot.
+In this stratum the gold was of increased size, and some pieces were discovered as large as small grains of rice; but no greater depth was attained than to this stratum, viz., eighteen feet from the surface.